Lease Commencement Date vs Rent Commencement Date

 For example, the rent shall increase annually by 3% each year on the anniversary of the “rent commencement date”

-By clearly identifying the lease commencement and rent commencement date, and then using the rent commencement date as the anniversary date, your rent increase will occur when it should at the end of every 12 months.
+By clearly identifying both dates, and then using the rent commencement date as the anniversary date, your rent increase will occur when it should at the end of every 12 months.

 When is your next rent increase?